terryzhangxr/typace-i/README.md

 ## About

-Typace is created by MRCHE and terryzhang, two middle school students.
+Typace is created by terryzhangxr and mrche, two middle school students.
 This platform aims to help more people discover the fun of technology and get inspired.

 ## Project Structure